Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

 For horse treks and 4WD trips expect to spend between $40-70 per person, per day.
 This price includes yurt accommodation options and is based on 4 people.
 Naturally the fewer the people, the more expensive it will be.

-For hikes and treks, not using a guide and staying in a your own tent are great ways to save a money.
-However you should only avoid using a guide if you are sure the trails are clearly marked and you are a confident hiker.
+For hikes and treks, not using a guide and staying in your own tent are great ways to save money.
+However, you should only avoid using a guide if you are sure the trails are clearly marked and you are a confident hiker.